The Ballad of Andy Crocker

-The Ballad of Andy Crocker is a 1969 American made-for-television film produced by Thomas/Spelling Productions, which was first broadcast by ABC.
+The Ballad of Andy Crocker is a 1969 American made-for-television film produced by Thomas/Spelling Productions, which was first broadcast by ABC on November 18, 1969, in the anthology series ABC Movie of the Week.

 The film tells the story of a young man's struggle to reclaim his life after fighting in the Vietnam War.
 It tells a surreal, allegorical tale, similarly to The Swimmer starring Burt Lancaster.
 Written by actor Stuart Margolin, the film is notable as being one of the first films to deal with the subject matter of Vietnam veterans "coming home".
-It is also noted for its unusual casting, which placed a number of noted musical artists in key acting roles.
+It is also noted for its unusual casting, which placed a number of noted musical artists in key acting roles, including Jimmy Dean and Marvin Gaye.

 Plot

 Andy Crocker is a soldier who is wounded in a firefight in Vietnam and awarded the Purple Heart.
 After leaving his best friend David, he meets a young hippie girl who invites him to a party.
-The men at the party do not want him present; Crocker leaves and returns their hospitality by stealing one of their motorcycles that he rides home to Dallas, Texas where he reunites with his parents.
+The men at the party do not want him present; Crocker leaves and returns their hospitality by stealing one of their motorcycles that he rides home to Dallas, Texas, where he reunites with his parents.
 Crocker says that all that kept him going during the trials of Vietnam was his dreams of running a motorcycle racing track and repair shop and marrying his sweetheart, Lisa.

 Crocker, however, soon discovers that his friends and loved ones have moved on while he was in Vietnam and away for three years.
 Lisa has married another man (her "Dear John" letter to Andy apparently never received), and a friend entrusted to take care of the unsuccessful motorcycle track business and repair shop (Mack) has made arrangements to sell it out from under Andy.
 An attempt at rekindling his relationship with Lisa ends in disaster.

-Ultimately, Andy finds himself running afoul of Lisa's family (particularly her rich mother), who offers Andy a loan to help save the racetrack business as long as he leaves town), and the law after he punches Mack for betraying him.
+Ultimately, Andy finds himself running afoul of Lisa's family (particularly her rich mother, who offers Andy a loan to help save the racetrack business as long as he leaves town), and the law after he punches Mack for betraying him.
 Fleeing from the Dallas area, Andy eventually finds himself in San Francisco where he briefly reunites with his old army friend David.
 Afterwards, realizing he has nowhere else to go, he sits down in front of a U.S. Army Recruiting Office and waits for the doors to open.

 Production

 Aaron Spelling attempted to buy the film and show it in theatres but ABC refused.

-The Ballad of Andy Crocker has fallen into the public domain in North America, and is widely available on DVD.
 According to Allmovie, the film was intended as a pilot for a potential weekly series ("Corporal Crocker"), but no series eventuated.